Punjab Kesari

 The newspaper was established by Lala Jagat Narain and later on his elder son Romesh Chander took over the reins.
-However, during the days of terrorism in Punjab, both were assassinated, in 1981 and 1984 respectively.
+However, during the days of Punjab insurgency, both were assassinated, in 1981 and 1984 respectively.
 The management also established Shaheed Parivar Fund (martyrs' welfare fund) to provide help to the affected families.

 Publication centres

 The newspaper has a daily circulation of approximate 1,571,000 copies which are printed from the following locations: